 Adding Bear Bucks

-Faculty and Staff may add Bear Bucks to their account via HRMS.
-Employees may add (through the charge feature and points) a maximum of $400.00 per pay period through HRMS.
-Additional funds can be added and paid with a credit or debit card through the GET feature.
+Faculty and staff may add Bear Bucks to their account in HRMS.
+Employees may add (through the charge feature and points) a maximum of $400 per pay period through HRMS.
+Additional funds can be added and paid for with a credit or debit card through GET.